 What Are Amazon Product Display Ads?

-Also known as Cost Per Click (CPC) Ads, product display ads help sellers drive more visitors and sales to their product listings.
+Also known as Cost Per Click (CPC) Ads, Amazon product display ads help sellers drive more visitors and sales to their product listings.
 The main aim of these ads is to target:

 - Interests of different shoppers